SquidDOTjpeg/Daily-Planner/README.md

 # Daily-Planner

+A Planner for your day that allows you to plan by the hours in your day.
+Useful for time management.

 # Change Log: February 2
 Added the time slots to the html with a form for submission of times and events